Budapest, Hungary –Hungary’s Independent Union of Retails Employees (KDFSZ) urged the government to consider reinforcing a shopping ban on Sundays.

 Reelected last April for a third consecutive term, Hungarian PM Viktor Orbán doesn’t seem inclined to amend the current legislation: asked about the issue by Hungarian news agency MTI, the government responded that it wasn’t planning to bring any changes to the law.

-The debate over whether shops should be allowed to open on Sundays has been raging in Hungary for many years.
-In March 2015, a legislation, pushed by the Christian Democratic People’s Party (KDNP), enforced a ban on Sunday shopping.
+The debate over whether shops should be allowed to open on Sundays has been raging for many years.
+In March 2015, a legislation, pushed by the Christian Democratic People’s Party (KDNP), enforced a ban on Sunday shopping in Hungary.

 But a vast majority of the population opposed the move.
 When the Socialist party MSZP won the support of the country’s highest judicial court to bring the issue to a referendum in early April 2016, things took an unexpected turn.
 The opposition party only had to collect 200.000 signatures to ask Parliament to organize a referendum on the matter.